jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This command removes the path :n:`@string` from the current |Coq| loadpath.

-.. cmd:: Print LoadPath
+.. cmd:: Print LoadPath {? @dirpath }

    This command displays the current |Coq| loadpath.

-   .. cmdv:: Print LoadPath @dirpath

-      Works as :cmd:`Print LoadPath` but displays only the paths that extend the :n:`@dirpath` prefix.
+If :n:`@dirpath` is specified, displays only the paths that extend that prefix.

 .. cmd:: Add ML Path @string